askpramod/sap-cloning.automation/README.md

 Tools used -
 I used azure-cli and cloud-init as these simple yet powerful tools worked for efficient provisioning and setup.

-Azure keyvault - I explored it, understand it but I faced issue while creating a secret from azure-cli.
-It thrown an error - "Operation returned an invalid status code 'Unauthorized'" which I guess has  to do with vault permissions.
-I couldn't dig deeper due to time constraint.

-Scaling -
-We can use both ARM and Terraform to deploy infrastructure.
-I personally go with Terraform however, it also depends on other factors ie: resources you are deploying, if you are using any CM tool for handling configurations etc.

-For Static website we can use S3 with Cloudfrond.
-I would strongly suggest these two services for mentioned reasons-

-- serverless
+Azure keyvault - I explored it, understand it but facing a challenge in integrating it with the app.
+I am using two npm modules for integration - azure-keyvault (a SDK) and ms-rest-azure (for authentication using Managed Service Identity or service to azure-service authentication).

+Steps to deploy this application?

-- autoscale
+- Clone this repo
-- fast (cdn)
-- cost efficient
+- Login to azure-cli with "az login"
+- Run setup.sh with chmod +x setup.sh && bash setup.sh
+- Copy the VM IP address from output of above command to browse the app.

+You can ssh on the VM with azureadmin@VM-IP-Address